fkotsian/prioritizr/README.md

 Users can toggle the "Urgent/Important" labels/handrails on/off
 Items are responsive font (items grow and shrink according to window size) Items are responsive font (items grow and shrink according to how many items are on page - page has a max width and height (media queries))

+Overflow on items generates a scrollable - or simply refuses to add (or adds to a backlog that pops in as desired (we only display the top 5))